binkley/shell/git/README.md

   have at least one commit prior (even if an empty commit).
 * `tdd status` - Shows which files are committed to WIP, which are untested.
 * `tdd test` - Runs tests and commits locally to WIP if passing.
-* `tdd accept` - Rust tests and pushes if passing.
+* `tdd accept` - Runs tests and pushes if passing.
 Starts a new WIP.

 ## TODO